 Walking away from a project in the middle of a big push, not finishing work, and leaving your client hanging with no notice, is a big no-no. That broken trust is also a surefire way to damage the client relationship (and probably your reputation) beyond repair.

-I’m sure you’ll agree that giving a client advance notice that you’ll be parting ways is a much better approach — especially when you time it to coincide with a natural stopping point, like after wrapping a sprint and hitting a milestone successfully.
+Giving a client advance notice that you’ll be parting ways is a much better approach — especially when you time it to coincide with a natural stopping point, like after wrapping a sprint and hitting a milestone successfully.

 As the professional service provider, you’re in control of the project, the timeline, and the contract.
 You know when the upcoming milestones are, when the payments are due, and what objectives the team is working toward.